-Boston College was ranked #31 in the 2017 US News and World Report rankings of National Universities and #41 on America’s 2017 Best Value Colleges List.
-BC has a total undergraduate enrollment of 9,856 students (2,359 class size) who study on a beautiful 338 acre campus in Chestnut Hill, Massachusetts about six miles from downtown Boston.
+Boston College was ranked #37 in the U.S. News and World Report rankings of National Universities and #34 on America’s Best Value Colleges List.
+BC has a total undergraduate enrollment of 9,377 students (2,359 class size) who study on a beautiful 338 acre campus in Chestnut Hill, Massachusetts about six miles from downtown Boston.

 Boston College, which is actually a university because of their graduate schools, has a Roman Catholic Jesuit religious affiliation and competes in 31 NCAA Division I varsity men’s and women’s sports in the Atlantic Coast Conference.
-30% of BC students are AHANA (African American, Hispanic, Asian or Native American), 54% are female, and only 6.5% are international.
+34 percent of BC students are AHANA (African American, Hispanic, Asian or Native American), 53 percent are female, and only 7.3 percent are international.

 Over 4,000 BC degrees a year are awarded, in over 50 fields of study, throughout eight schools and colleges including: The Morrissey College of Arts and Sciences, Lynch School of Education, School of Social Work, School of Theology and Ministry, Carroll School of Management, Connell School of Nursing, Graduate School of the Morrissey College of Arts and Sciences and Boston College Law School.

-The student-faculty ratio at BC is 12:1, and the school has 49.2% of its classes with fewer than 20 students.
-In undergraduate admissions, students can choose from 58 areas of study; the most popular majors are: Economics, General, Finance, General, Biology/Biological Sciences, General and Psychology, General.
+The student-faculty ratio at BC is 11:1, and the school has 49.2 percent of its classes with fewer than 20 students.
+In undergraduate admissions, students can choose from 60 areas of study; the most popular majors are: Economics, General, Finance, General, Biology/Biological Sciences, General and Psychology, General.
 The issue of a field is important, as when you apply to Boston College, you must submit your application to one of the four undergraduate divisions:

 - The Morrissey College of Arts and Sciences